goodbyekansas/nedryglot/docs/src/rust/components.md

 flake.
 Use `gen-crate-expression --help` for usage information.

 A set of crates has also been generated and ships with nedryglot under `base.languages.rust.crates`.
-These are roughly equivalent to the crates available in [Rust Playground](https://play.rust-lang.org/).
+These are roughly equivalent to the crates available in [Rust Playground](https://play.rust-lang.org/) (that is, the 100 most downloaded crates on [crates.io](https://crates.io/crates?sort=downloads)).
 This default crate set can be overridden by making an extension.
 This extension overrides the crate set with a set of one crate:

 ```nix
 { base }:
 {